yasp/yasp/README.md

 * `doc` builds jsdoc to `/doc/jsdoc/`
 * `watchdoc` watch-task for `doc`

-### Server
-yasp can additionally upload code-files to an simple server which can be found in the [server repository](https://github.com/yasp/server).

 ### Documentation
 The documentation lives in the [/doc/](/doc/)-directory.
 Additional documentation in the German language can be found on the [project homepage](http://yasp.me).